egonw/hpa-qlever/README.md

-# QLever files for the Open SbD4Nano Semantic Landscape data
+# QLever files for the Human Protein Atlas Nanopublications

 This repository contains the `Qleverfile` to start a local [QLever](https://github.com/ad-freiburg/qlever/) server.

-It automatically loads the data from [this SbD4Nano repository](https://github.com/h2020-sbd4nano/sbd-data-landscape-opendata/blob/main/open.ttl).
+The data is CC-BY and comes from https://www.proteinatlas.org/about/download

+The https://www.proteinatlas.org/download/proteinatlas.trig.gz file can be gunziped and then converted with the Groovy script in this repository.

 ## Creating and starting